twinedge39-web/For-Chia-Super-Light-Wallet-Piccoro-Wacher--/docs/README.md

 Never include secret files in the repository

--Certificates, keys, and wallet DB (*.sqlite) must be stored externally -This tool is for deposit notifications only.
+- Certificates, keys, and wallet DB (*.sqlite) must be stored externally
+- This tool is for deposit notifications only.
 It does not handle sending or key management.
--Notifications cannot be sent while the node is stopped, but will resume automatically once it restarts.
+- Notifications cannot be sent while the node is stopped, but will resume automatically once it restarts.
--If check_interval_sec is too short, RPC may reject the requests — 30 seconds or longer is recommended.
+- If check_interval_sec is too short, RPC may reject the requests — 30 seconds or longer is recommended.
--On Windows, OpenSSL DLLs must be added to PATH (when generating composite keys).
+- On Windows, OpenSSL DLLs must be added to PATH (when generating composite keys).
--Since a self-signed certificate is used, danger_accept_invalid_certs(true) is enabled.
+- Since a self-signed certificate is used, danger_accept_invalid_certs(true) is enabled.

 ---